Orckestra/BetterRetail/README.md

 - In the opened window, click on the `Uninstall` button.

 After the uninstallation, the website will be automatically restarted, and it will automatically re-install the `Orckestra.Composer.C1.PreConfiguration` package.
 During its installation the categories will appear.

+A2.
+To avoid this issue at all, if in the pipeline is not cleaning up the target forder, add to the deployment pipeline a step to remove the specific `Website\App_Data\Composite\Packages` folder.
+Then the issue with categories will not appear.

 {TODO: fill this section with known issues}